wkorando/developer/java-panama/environment.md

 💡 For the workshop, we suggest keeping both Cloud Shell and Cloud Editor open in the same window, and the workshop guide in a different browser window/tab.

-💡 As mentioned earlier Cloud Shell doesn't come yet with Java 19 support.
+💡 As mentioned earlier, Cloud Shell doesn't come yet with Java 19 support.
 For this workshop, Cloud Editor has been set up to support Java 19.

 Congratulations, you are now all set for the next step!